nodecg/nodecg/tutorials/using-bundlers.md

 <script src="./app.tsx"></script>
 ```

-Or the entrypoint isn't even have to be an HTML file.
+Or the entrypoint doesn't even have to be an HTML file.
 For example, you can use
 Pug to have common parts of HTML file into one file.

 ```pug